neemiasbsilva/autoencoder-mnits/readme.md

     <li> <a href="train_auto_encoder.py">The main file</a>: this file contains main code that use to fit the auto encoder compression;
     <li> <a href="autoencoder-analysis.py">Visualize</a>: this file contains the result of auto encoder compression, which that run as the result the auto encoder compression.
 </ul>
 #

+_Note: For run this codes is necessary create a virtual environment and install the tensorflow, keras, and matplotlib._

+#